EricMFink/ProfessionalResponsibility/_outlines/CompetenceDiligenceCommunication.md

 Lawyer must keep client informed (even absent a request by client) about:

 - Status of the matter
-- Decisions requiring the client’s consent
+- Decisions requiring the client's consent
-- Limitations on the lawyer’s conduct mandated by the Rules
+- Limitations on the lawyer's conduct mandated by the Rules

 #### Examples